LazurasLong/thesis-drug-prediction/README.md

 <img src="https://raw.githubusercontent.com/rubychi/thesis-drug-prediction/master/result/visualization/barplot/antidp-target-freq%20(barplot%20visualization).png" alt="Discussion and conclusion">

+*Figure: A summary for targets prediction of antidepressants*

 To summarize the prediction results of antidepressants, totally 2662 unknown drug-side effect associations and 309 hidden drug-target associations were predicted using F-measure as the cutoff threshold.
 Among 1307 side effects, 289 were predicted to have associations with more than 10 drugs.
 Among 599 drug-target associations, 290 are known, 309 are predicted and 54 of them were successfully validated through literature.